MattJOlson/freebsd-install-notes/miskatonic-install.md

 d'oh! there's a `us.ctrl.kbd` map that does what I want. unfortunately I'm not sure that `kbdmap(1)` can be called in a startup script, it's one more trashbag TUI thing from first appearances.

+the mystery deepens: diffing the file is `us.pc-ctrl.kbd` and diffing it against my custom `us.iso-swap.kbd` shows no diffs outside the first line version tag. as far as I can tell from `rc.conf(5)` the syntax from the 2015 blog post still applies. wonder if this config file is getting superseded by something else, or if a cache needs to be updated.
+(I don't see a second copy of the "United States" keymap in `kbdmap(1)`'s menu.)

+well, let's try setting `keyboard=us.pc-ctrl` and rebooting

+yey!
+I mean, either that worked, or whatever `kbdmap(1)` did persisted somewhere else. either way, my keyboard is now levelled up in utility.